sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 After you've gotten the project to a stable state the things that will break are the log files that are never truncated or database tables that grow forever.
 Come up with a strategy to deal with this.
 I let systemd manage log files for me.
 By default, systemd will keep 4GB of log files for you, which was enough for me.
 I had a subprocess in the Evepraisal server that would clean up old appraisals automatically.

 ### Get alerts
-You need alerts, especially if your interest in the game varies over time.
+You need alerts, especially if your interest in the project varies over time.
 You may have an issue for days before someone tries to tell you so you should be proactive.

-Log-based alerting
+- Log-based alerting
     - I used [Papertrail's](https://www.papertrail.com/) free plan to handle logging and alerting for me.
 I filtered a lot of irrelevant things from the log so Papertrail would only receive actionable logs.
 - Uptime monitoring alerts
     - There are a lot of free services for this but I used [Uptime Robot](https://uptimerobot.com/).
 - Google Alerts
     - Hopefully, the name of your service is unique enough that you can make a [Google alert](https://www.google.com/alerts) for the name.
 It will show Reddit threads, blog articles, forum posts, etc. that mention this name.
 It's great, but it can also be a little slow.
-- Subscribe to email lists that will tell you if major changes are happening with the game.
+- Subscribe to email lists that will tell you if major changes are happening with the APIs that you're using.
 - Be available on a social platform like Mastodon and list your handle on the website.
 If people are using your website someone will find your user and tell you if something is wrong if it's broken for long enough.

 ### Monetization